-The Bishops of England and Wales ask us from this great feast on June 5th to return to the pattern of prayer and praise (i.e. Mass on a Sunday) as it was before the pandemic hit us.
+The Bishops of England and Wales ask us to return to the usual pattern of prayer and praise (i.e. Mass on a Sunday) as it was before the pandemic hit us.
 Some who are vulnerable may still feel safer coming to weekday Mass and that’s fine.

 If you are too frail to return to Church, please let one of the priests know to arrange a visit with the Sacraments of Reconciliation and Anointing; and/or to arrange for a Minister of the Eucharist to bring you Holy Communion.

 Please refer to the individual Parish Newsletters for Mass and Service times.

 Churches are open again for public Mass.
 The Sunday 9.30am Mass at Holy Family and the 11.00am Mass at St Ambrose Barlow will be broadcast on the internet and, for those who can access it, the video will remain to be watched anytime afterwards if you miss it live.
 (Click on the links below)

 Where possible daily Masses will be broadcast and other prayer services which can also be watched and participated in at any time later.

 Facebook and YouTube.